Zito Luvumbo

-Zito André Sebastião Luvumbo (born 9 March 2002) is an Angolan professional footballer who plays as a winger for Serie A club Cagliari and the Angola national team.
+Zito André Sebastião Luvumbo (born 9 March 2002) is an Angolan professional footballer who plays as a winger for Segunda División club Mallorca on loan from Serie A club Cagliari, and the Angola national team.

 Club career

 Born in Luanda, Luvumbo began his career with Primeiro de Agosto, and underwent a trial with English club Manchester United's academy in February 2019.
-He was also linked with a transfer to English club West Ham United.
+He was also linked with a transfer to Premier League club West Ham United.

-On 23 September 2020, he signed a 5-year contract with Italian Serie A club Cagliari.
+On 23 September 2020, he signed a five-year contract with Serie A club Cagliari.

 On 27 July 2021, he moved to Como on a season-long loan.

+On 2 February 2026, Luvumbo joined Mallorca in La Liga on loan until the end of the season.
+On 10 July, his loan was extended for a further year, with a buyout clause.

 International career

 Luvumbo played for Angola under-17s, and received his first-call up to the senior team in August 2019.
-In September 2019, he made his debut with the Angola national football team in the 0–1 away win against Gambia.
+In September 2019, he made his debut with the Angola national team in a 1–0 away win against Gambia.

-In 2024, he participated in the 2023 Africa Cup of Nations with the Angola national football team, which was eliminated in the quarter-finals by the Nigeria national football team.
+In 2024, he participated in the 2023 Africa Cup of Nations with Angola, which was eliminated in the quarter-finals by the Nigeria national football team.

+On 3 December 2025, Luvumbo was called up to the Angola squad for the 2025 Africa Cup of Nations.